slawqo/tobiko/docs/quick-start.md

  - (TODO) Ansible Configuration Management tool user to prepare testing environment and test fixtures.
-Some fixtures are better handled by this non-Openstack generic tool, even if it offers a completly different approach to achieve the same purpose of Heat.
+Some fixtures are better handled by this non-Openstack generic tool, even if it offers a completely different approach to achieve the same purpose of Heat.
 Test developer should decide when to prefer this tool or others according his experience and his goals.